 The first objective of this study is to investigate if native speakers of English who are late learners of Spanish can make use of acoustic cues to cope with a higher cost on cognitive ability when a switch of language happens in a sentence that starts in English and ends in Spanish.
 More specifically, we are taking a further look at both the segmental level of the acoustics and the suprasegmental level using the resynthesized audios: the spliced audios.

 Research Question 1: When perceiving Wh-questions start in English and end with code-switched items in Spanish, are English speaking learners of Spanish able to make use of acoustic cues to cope with switch cost?
-Previous studies have reported segmental properties going through alternation when produced in CS context in both matrix language and switched items (eg, VOT in Fricke, Kroll and Dussias, 2016), and there were reported suprasegmental features involved in similar phenomenon (intonation in Piccinini & Garellek’s study, 2014); Shen et al. (2020) showed that in English-Chinese code switching withholding acoustic cues can cause slower recognition of switched item.
-In line with Shen et al. (2020) study, we hypothesize that English speaking learners of Spanish can make use of acoustic cues to cope with switch cost in English-Spanish code switching Wh-questions.
+Previous studies have reported segmental properties going through alternation when produced in a CS context in both the matrix language and switched items (e.g., VOT in Fricke, Kroll and Dussias, 2016), and there were reported suprasegmental features involved in similar phenomenon (intonation in Piccinini & Garellek, 2014); Shen et al. (2020) showed that in English-Chinese code switching withholding acoustic cues can cause slower recognition of switched items.
+In line with Shen et al. (2020), we hypothesize that English speaking learners of Spanish can make use of acoustic cues to cope with switch cost in English-Spanish code switching Wh-questions.

-The second objective of this study is to investigate how are native speakers of English who are learners of Spanish make use of the two formerly mentioned levels of acoustics to mitigate the difficulty in a language mixing context.
+The second objective of this study is to investigate how native speakers of English who are learners of Spanish make use of the two formerly mentioned levels of acoustics to mitigate the difficulty in a language mixing context.
 More specifically, we are testing if the acoustic cues are acting as anticipatory cues to upcoming switching.

-Research Question 2: Are the acoustic cues (segmental and suprasegmental) helping mitigate switch cost by providing anticipatory information?
+Research Question 2: Do acoustic cues (segmental and suprasegmental) help mitigate switch cost by providing anticipatory information?
 In line with previous studies, we hypothesize that our participants will make use of both types of acoustic cues (segmental and suprasegmental) to predict upcoming code switching, which will suggest the change of language mode, in other words, anticipatory activation of the other language.

-We designed a two-experiment setting that will provide with us more evidence of whether listeners are able to use acoustic cues to mitigate the higher cognitive cost in code-switching context to in an anticipatory manner or not.
+We designed a two-experiment setting that will provide us with more evidence of whether listeners are able to use acoustic cues to mitigate the higher cognitive cost in a code-switching context in an anticipatory manner or not.
 In addition, we also designed a 4-version stimuli setting using splicing and resynthesizing recordings so that we can have a better control over segmental and suprasegmental properties of the utterances, which will provide us with preliminary understanding in how these two levels of acoustics work together in a code-switching context.

 Methodology